macio-matheus/image-classifier-rock-paper-scissors/README.md

 ### Test live

-Prediction performed on images that were outside the training set and validation.
-The crabs were intentionally pointed in circle format to cause error in the model:
+Prediction performed on images that were outside the training set and validation:

 ![result](https://raw.githubusercontent.com/macio-matheus/image-classifier-rock-paper-scissors/master/docs/result.png)